illuminatedjavascript/counterpoint/README.md

 ### Installation

-The recommend you create your own environment if you want to install.
-Entering to following commands should install the repo correctly on Windows/Linux.
+I recommend you create your own environment if you want to install.
+Entering the following commands should install the repo correctly on Windows/Linux machines.

 ```
 git clone https://github.com/loua19/counterpoint